mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 We also set a variable called `curNode` to `this.root` because we have to start checking for the node to delete somewhere, right!

 Alright, we have established our starting variables and are ready to begin inspection.
-We start an infinite and start poking around.
+We start an infinite while loop and begin poking around the tree looking for the Node we wish to remove.

 ```javascript
 while(true) {/*code that will cause the function to return*/}